JPK64/rki-mirror/README.md

 ### Issues and Feature Requests

 Please use the GitHub issues tracker for issues.
-You can also post Feature Requests there, but keep in mind that I started this project mainly for the sports club I'm in, so I may only implement your Feature Requests when I feel like they are a good feature for said sports club to have.
+You can also post feature requests there, but keep in mind that I started this project mainly for the sports club I'm in, so I may only implement your feature requests when I feel like they are a good feature for said sports club to have.

-Feel free to fork this project if you want to.
+Feel free to fork this project if any of your feature requests don't make it in!